echogarden-project/echogarden/docs/Tasklist.md

 * Show alternatives when playing in the CLI.
 Clear current line and rewrite already printed text for alternatives during the speech recognition process

 ### Recognition / Whisper
-* Whisper's Chinese and Japanese output can be split to words in a more accurate way.
+* Whisper's Chinese and Japanese output can be split into words in a more accurate way.
 Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them
 * Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
-* Cache last model (if enough memory available)
+* Cache last model (if enough memory is available)
-* The segment output can be used to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
+* The segment output can be used to split into segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
-* Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
+Bring back the option to use eSpeak DTW based alignment on segments, as an alternative approach

 ### Alignment